identinetics/seclay_xmlsig_proxy/README.md

 ## Flow

-See sequence_diagram.png
+See doc/sequence_diagram.png

-The external web app provides following arguments:
+The interface (for an external web app) is implemented as a HTTP GET request and provides following arguments:

 * unsigned XML
 * Signature type (enveloping, samled)